mativ123/cumgame-rust/README.md

 # Cumgame Rust
-A web based game written in rust and compiled to wasm
+A flask server running a wasm written in rust to run a idle game